migattenochauvui/CTF-Writeups/HTB-UNIVERSITY-2024/Clouded.md

 # Clouded
-Clouded is the third of the three full pwn challenges that we solved with *GCC* during the *Hack the Box University CTF 2024: Binary Badlands*
+Clouded is the third of the three fullpwn challenges that we solved with *GCC* during the *Hack the Box University CTF 2024: Binary Badlands*

 ```
 Nmap scan report for clouded.htb (10.129.231.169)